Akifartun/Embedded-MicroPython/weekly/make-automation-get_weather-example.md

     ![](images/get_weather-images/response_webhook_module_2.png)

     This is the part where the information from Weather and Webhooks modules will be displayed to the user.
-For this example, it is filled like the field shown with 1.
-It can be changed according to request.
+For this example, it is filled like the field shown with 1 and also you can fill with the following text.
+It can be changed according to user's request.

+    ```
+    City: {{1.City}} --- Tomorrow's Temperature: {{2.temperature.day}} --- Wind Speed: {{2.wind.speed}} --- Air Humidity: {{2.humidity}} --- General Description: {{2.description}}
+    ```

     ![](images/get_weather-images/response_webhook_module_3.png)